horker/oxyplotcli2/docs/md/New-OxyCategoryAxis.md

 ## DESCRIPTION

-Returns an OxyPlot.Axes.CategoryAxis object that represents a category axis.
+Returns an object that represents a category axis.

 The category axis is using the index of the label collection items as coordinates.
  If you have 5 categories in the Labels collection, the categories will be placed at coordinates 0 to 4.